jaafarhawli/ionic-react-car-catalog/README.md

 # Ionic React Car Catalog

-This is a mobile app built using the Ionic Framework (ReactJS) that allows users to browse through a catalog of cars and buy or remove them from the feed.
+This is a mobile app built using the [Ionic Framework](https://ionicframework.com/) with [ReactJS](https://legacy.reactjs.org/) that allows users to browse through a catalog of cars and buy or remove them from the feed.
 The app includes a side menu and a footer navigation bar.

 ## Usage